 4. On-Line Search Engines – Google, Bing & others – Self-explanatory.
 Provide incredible reach and coverage but tend to lack depth of available data.
 You can spend hours and keywords filling your bucket and you can fall asleep as you negotiate a wide variety of agency websites.
 You’ll need to create your own matrix to evaluate the relative merits of candidates they present.
 Free, but data is disparate and the process is significantly time consuming.

-5. Digital Search Engine Matchmaker – In 1997 and as what was then a “vertical finder” pioneer, we launched AgencyFinder.com as a reverse-engineered adaptation of MarketPlace’s CD-ROM list creation tool.
+5. Digital Search Engine Matchmaker – In 1997 and as a “vertical finder” pioneer, Business Partnering International, Ltd. launched AgencyFinder.com as a reverse-engineered adaptation of MarketPlace’s CD-ROM list creation tool.
 AgencyFinder blends the digital matching technology of a business dating service with its own, unique blend of one-on-one staff consulting to help hundreds of clients find the right agencies.
 The first algorithm criteria is always vertical market experience.
 In its first pass, it limits itself and identifies 35 or fewer “perfect candidates.”
 Each agency, when selected, is based on the content they contribute and post using some of the 500 offered data fields.
 Finally staff consultants send invitations (Requests for Dialogue – RFD) to 15 or so.
 Any and all agency content is contributed by the agency alone and reviewed before approval and activation.
 This service includes multiple client consultancies, agency invitations and due-diligence interviews.
-The service is free.
+For marketers the service is free.

 6. Association Membership Directories – Best example is the 4A’s.
 Founded in 1917, this trade association represents the lion’s share of the major agencies in America and is the leading authority representing the marketing communications agency business.
 Utilizing an updated on-site search engine, navigating within their members is straight forward.
 There’s also a wealth of valuable editorial information here about many aspects of the client/agency relationship and the proper elements of an agency review.
 Search registration is free.

 7. Super Directories, Data Aggregators – AdForum, AgencySpotter, Clutch.co, ranked.com.
-If you’re into research and think you need tons of data, this is your cup of tea.
+If you’re into aggressive research and think you need tons, this is your cup of tea.
 With directories, it is incumbent on you to do it all – find, evaluate and ultimately invite and connect with the agencies you see as candidates.
 Search management is your responsibility.
-Note that listing positions are often a function of agency payments or sponsorships.
+Note that listing positions (or arrangements) are often a function of agency payments or sponsorships.
 When these directories first come to market, it’s not unusual to claim content for thousands of agencies, yet in-fact it takes months and even years for agencies to contribute of their own volition.
-This quick-fix is sometimes accomplished with data scraping, also known as web scraping, and is the process of importing public information from someone else’s website into your spreadsheet or local file.
-It’s one of the most efficient ways to get data from others on the web, and then channel that data to their website.
+This quick-fix is sometimes accomplished with data scraping, also known as curation, and is the process of importing public information from someone else’s website into your spreadsheet or local file.
+It’s one of the quickest and unencumbered ways to get data from others on the web without asking for or getting permission, and then channel that data to their website.
 A rigorous clicking exercise will often revel “empty profiles” with notes to the affect the placeholder hasn’t yet had time to contribute.
 Generally these are free services.

 Testimonials, case histories, third-party assessments – When agencies are allowed to speak with clients, that gives the agency an opportunity to decide and show what content best represents their candidacy.
-In these areas anything collected and inventoried at a third-party site can quickly grow old and obsolete.
+In these areas anything collected and inventoried at a third-party site is generally minimalistic and can quickly grow old and obsolete.
 Don’t weigh down the front of your process with too much research.
 Decide what your criteria for selecting an agency is before you start any process.
-Then evaluate what the agencies send for your consideration.
+Then evaluate what the agencies show or send for your consideration.

 Monetization.
 Each service has their own business model for how they make money.
 However, revenue should flow from either agency or client but never both.
 A “Chinese wall” is not enough to prevent the potential for ethical conflicts, so know who pays what and when before your proceed.